What Is A Hostel? [Traveler’s Guide, FAQ]

 Two-tiered bunk and a solo bed inside a dorm room

 Most modern hostels provide a reading light, power socket and small shelf on the wall-side of each bed.
 Some attach a sliding curtain to the beds as well, for additional privacy.
-Curtains are becoming increasingly common in hostels globally.
+Curtains are becoming common in hostels globally.
 To learn about proper dorm room etiquette in hostels, click here.

 hostel-dorm-bed-curtains.jpg